-Stuff Guidelines for Advocacy Advertisements
+Stuff Guidelines for Election, Referenda and Advocacy Advertisements

 Common subjects include abortion, fluoridation, immunisation, Maori land rights, elections and legalisation of marijuana.
 Government advertisements promoting a range of health and safety initiatives are also likely to be advocacy advertising.